fredmoseley/fullcourt-ai/draft/optimized_draft_prompt.md

   ]
 }

-## Verbosity
+# Verbosity
 - Output must be actionable and concise.
 Rigorously follow the specified format, using exact field names and output order.

-## Stop Conditions
+# Stop Conditions
 - After each pick or group of picks, wait for the next draft update before continuing.

+# DO NOT INCLUDE IN PROJECT INSTRUCTIONS
 ## TODO
 - Make GPT verify the current_draft_results.tsv was updated before giving advice.
 - Use GPT to clean up my logs with better md formatting.
 - fix names script remove blank lines
 - Clean up context files.
 Only include the data I am using.
-- Increase the ADP window
 - Add prompt to avoid tanking teams
-- Add check for player injuries to the prompt
 - Update rotowire file names changes in prompt document
-- Add chart of current roster projections